 - Healthcare professionals

-The pandemic meant that we’ve taken a break from campaign activity for a couple of years, but it’s coming back in 2022.
 This year, we’re focusing on high prescribing areas and especially communities within those areas where language barriers or different approaches to healthcare and medicines may be affecting antibiotic use.
-We’ll also be working with primary schools on Seriously activities for children and resources for parents.
+We’re also working with GP practices and pharmacies on materials for patients and with primary schools on Seriously activities for children and resources for parents.

 The campaign has already been adopted in Durham, Sunderland, Tyneside, Wales and Calderdale, and other areas in West Yorkshire will be coming on board later this year.